skullcoin-project/skullcoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to zeuscoin-core.
+This issue tracker is only for technical issues related to skullcoin-core.

-General zeuscoin questions and/or support requests and are best directed to the [zeuscointalk.io forums](https://zeuscointalk.io/).
+General skullcoin questions and/or support requests and are best directed to the [skullcointalk.io forums](https://skullcointalk.io/).

-For reporting security issues, please contact the Zeuscoin developers on the #zeuscoin-dev Freenode IRC channel or alternatively you can email us at contact@zeuscoin.org.
+For reporting security issues, please contact the SkullCoin developers on the #skullcoin-dev Freenode IRC channel or alternatively you can email us at contact@skullcoin.org.

 ### Describe the issue